JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <header class = "info-header">Comparison with Python</header><p>
 ```

-The same object can be defined in Python in the following way
+The same object can be defined in Python in the following way:

 ```python
 class Rectangle: